revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 ---

-15.What type mode used to Reading a Binary file in python?
+15.What type mode is used to Read a Binary file in python?

 <details><summary><b>Show Answer</b></summary>

-In python we can use **rb** mode in the *open()* function to read a binary files.
+In python, we can use **rb** mode in the *open()* function to read a binary file.

 </details>